Thomilist/math-converter/userguide.md

 ## Configuration

 The supported input character set can be extended with additional, user-made `.json` files under `/resources/character-sets/`, which are loaded at program launch.
+Characters not in the character sets will be discarded.
 Additionally, configuration can be achieved at runtime via the terminal window the program runs in.
 Settings are saved to `/config/settings.conf`.
 The currently supported configuration commands include:

 - Display help
 - Open download page